-The concerning headlines over the past 24 hours send a message to many, that riding a bike is deadly, even though it’s more likely to improve your health than cause harm.
+The concerning headlines over the past 24 hours send a message to many, that riding a bike is deadly.
+However, it’s more likely to improve your health than cause harm.
 So should we 'Go Together' or go away?

-One of the lead stories on the ABC showed footage of a close pass in Cairns, a rider who caught up with and challenged the driver, who then got out of his vehicle and attacked the rider from behind.
+One of the lead stories on the ABC showed footage of a close pass in Cairns, a rider who caught up with and challenged the driver, After that, the driver got out of his vehicle and attacked the rider from behind.

 This morning one of the lead stories in the Sydney Morning Herald and the Age newspapers covered the death of Michael Grinter in Victoria when Timothy Scollary fatally hit him with his car, and failed to immediately call emergency services.